arberbra/fact-checker/README.md

 ```

 Open the URL printed in the terminal (usually http://localhost:8501).

+### 3) RAG (Retrieval-Augmented Generation)
+- Upload PDFs or plain text files in the "Knowledge Base (optional)" section.
+- Toggle "Use RAG" to enable retrieval from your uploaded docs.
+- The app chunks documents and builds a lightweight TF‑IDF index for similarity search.
+- Retrieved chunks are shown and also injected into the Anthropic summary when enabled.

 ### Notes
 - The sidebar lets you paste keys at runtime; the app does not persist secrets.